Checkout Redesign

 Overview

-The previous Currys checkout was difficulty to use, it was slow and customers dropped-off at different stages of the checkout process.
-Form fields were hard to fill in and it did not optimise well on a mobile device.
+The previous Currys checkout was difficult to use, slow, and had high drop-off rates at various stages.
+Form fields were hard to fill in and the experience was not optimised for mobile devices.

 My role

-To create a new checkout experience that reduces friction, drop-offs and allows the customer to quickly add information to complete the order on all breakpoints.
+To create a new checkout experience that reduces friction, drop-offs, and allows customers to quickly add information to complete the order on all breakpoints.

 Result

-I created a single page checkout where all customer data is added on a single page.
-This increased progression to the checkout by 1.88%, which means an additional £10m YOY.
+I created a single-page checkout where all customer data is added on one page.
+This increased progression to the checkout by 1.88%, resulting in an additional £10m YOY.

 Checkout redesign